-- All budget delegates and public agencies representatives must attend an orientation session and project proposal workshop. - At the orientation sessions, volunteer delegates may join a committee to discuss and develop project proposals for a certain issue area.
-Delegates may not join more than one committee. - o Committees may consist of volunteer delegates and representatives from relevant City and public agency staff. - Issue committees may include but are not limited to: - Parks, Recreation & Art - Public Infrastructure, Safety & Transportation - Education, Training & Social Services - Demographic subcommittees may be formed to ensure maximum participation from people who might not otherwise participate, including: Youth, Seniors, Spanish-Speakers, and members of the Filipino and African American communities.
+- All budget delegates and public agencies representatives must attend an orientation session and project proposal workshop. - At the orientation sessions, volunteer delegates will join a committee to discuss and develop project proposals for a certain issue area.
+Delegates may not join more than one committee. - o Committees will consist of volunteer delegates and representatives from relevant City and public agency staff. - o Issue committees may include but are not limited to: - Parks, Recreation & Art - Public Infrastructure, Safety & Transportation - Education, Training & Social Services - Demographic subcommittees may be formed to ensure maximum participation from people who might not otherwise participate, including: Youth, Seniors, Spanish-Speakers, and members of the Filipino and African American communities.
 At least four delegates must sign up before a demographic subcommittee can be formed.
-Subcommittees will work

-- between issue committees to address the needs, concerns and unique circumstances of specific demographic groups. - Any resident of Vallejo, its unincorporated areas, or stakeholders in Vallejo - people who physically work in Vallejo, own a business in Vallejo, attend school in Vallejo, or are parents of children who attend school in Vallejo - may participate. - Project proposals from the previous PB Cycle ballot will be provided to Delegates for consideration of placement on the current ballot, upon confirmation with the project partner, subject to evaluation by Delegates and vetting through the 3-stage Review process. - The Steering Committee, Budget Delegates and Public Agency Representatives will strive to minimize the total number of projects by combining projects that address a similar public need, vetting projects that do not meet the eligibility criteria and rules, and/or prioritizing projects based on greatest need and benefit.
-A fully eligible project must also undergo a three-stage review and vetting process, with exact dates to be determined by the City Manager's designee(s) and the Steering Committee prior to the start of the Delegate phase. - First Stage Review: Budget Delegates shall submit to the City a summary (approximately 500 words) for each project proposal, not to exceed 40 total project proposals.
+Subcommittees will work between issue committees to address the needs, concerns and unique circumstances of specific demographic groups. - Any resident of Vallejo, its unincorporated areas, or stakeholders in Vallejo - people who physically work in Vallejo, own a business in

+- Vallejo, attend school in Vallejo, or are parents of children who attend school in Vallejo may participate. - The Steering Committee and Budget Delegates will strive to minimize the total number of projects by combining projects that address a similar public need, vetting projects that do not meet the eligibility criteria and rules, and/or prioritizing projects based on greatest need and benefit.
+A fully eligible project must also undergo a three-stage review and vetting process, with exact dates to be determined by the City Manager's designee(s) and the Steering Committee prior to the start of the Delegate phase. - First Stage Review: Budget Delegates shall submit to the City a summary (approximately 500 words) for each project proposal, not to exceed 60 total project proposals.
 City staff and a subcommittee of the Steering Committee will provide general feedback on eligibility issues and concerns, but will make no binding determinations. - In order to be eligible for possible funding at the conclusion of the cycle, implementing partners and/or any 501(c)3 non-profit organizations (including potential non-profit subcontractors) who may seek to implement project proposals must submit a prequalification application and letter of interest to the City on or before the First Stage Review.
-All public agencies who may be implementing partners must submit a letter of interest for each proposed project on or before the First Stage Review.

-Project proposals or non-City implementing partners that do not undergo this First Stage Review are ineligible for continued development or funding in the current cycle.

-Second Stage Vetting: Budget Delegates shall submit to the Steering Committee (or a subcommittee) a maximum of 20 fully-eligible project proposals.
+All public agencies who may be implementing partners must submit a letter of interest for each proposed project on or before the First Stage Review. - Project proposals or non-City implementing partners that do not undergo this First Stage Review are ineligible for continued development or funding in the current cycle. - Second Stage Vetting: Budget Delegates shall submit to the Steering Committee (or a subcommittee) a maximum of 40 fully-eligible project proposals.
 The Steering Committee will conduct an initial eligibility screening and forward the proposals, along with the Steering Committee's recommendations, to the City for full vetting.
 City staff will provide extensive feedback and revision requests to both the Budget Delegates and the Steering Committee.